irvined1982/openlava-web/doc/javascript.rst

         Only return jobs that are named job_name.

-.. js:attribute:: olwclient.User.getUser = function(userName, callback, errback)
+.. js:attribute:: olwclient.User.getUser(userName, callback, errback)

     :param string userName: The name of the user to retrieve.